Extended Essay Topics That Are Already on the Internet

 Is It Necessary to Have a Unique Topic for the IB Extended Essay?

 It’s understandable that this question arises frequently.
-Every year, many students around the world write Extended Essays.
+Every year, many students around the world write extended essays.
 This can make you think that all the good ideas have already been used.
 But let me make something clear: the IB doesn’t expect your topic to be unique in a world sense.
 It does expect you to approach the subject in a way that shows how you think and how interested you are in researching and learning.

 You don’t need to make something new.
 A topic that has already been written about is fine, especially if it’s in an extremely popular subject like English, History, or Psychology.
 Originality is important for the IB EE topic, but not in the sense of being completely new.
-It’s about how you frame your view, write your research question, and analyze the proof.
+It’s about how you frame your view, formulate your research question, and analyze the proof.
 For example, two students could write about the same historical event but present very different perspectives, sources, and arguments.
 That’s what the IB examiners want to see.

 In my perspective, context or a personal connection is often the source of uniqueness.
 You’re ahead of the game if you can connect the topic to something important in your neighborhood, school, or culture, or if your research question reflects your personal interest.
 Therefore, no, your topic doesn’t have to be unique; it only has to be really yours.